U.S. dollar's woes are only beginning, some bears say | MarketScreener

 Most bearish investors expect the dollar to depreciate on the back of stronger economic growth prospects outside the United States, rock-bottom U.S. interest rates, and concerns that programs to allay the coronavirus pandemic's economic fallout are inflating fiscal deficits.

-Graphic: Gap between U.S. and German 10-year government bond yields -
+Gap between U.S. and German 10-year government bond yields

 Goldman Sachs, for instance, believes a steadily improving global economy and negative real rates in the United States are a "sustained recipe for dollar weakness," and forecasts the euro to trade at $1.30 by 2023, from the current $1.196.